uclaradio/panel/design/design.md

 ## Overview

 Panel is a web service that serves as UCLA Radio's main internal information tracking and management site.
+Panel will contain what is currently known as [uclaradio.com/panel](https://uclaradio.com/panel) and [uclaradio.com/pages](https://uclaradio.com/pages).

 **Note**: This spec is not complete and is constantly being revised.